AlekseyFedorovich/ADXL345_spi_micropython/readme.md

 # uPy - ADXL345 - SPI
 Library for interacting through the SPI protocol with an 'Analog Devices ADXL345' accelerometer from an ESP32 MCU, flashed with MicroPython.

-Methods are optimised for continuos readings at max frequency.
+Methods are optimised for continuos readings at max frequency (3.2kHz).

 ## Wiring
 The following wirings refers to the tested setup on an ESP32-WROVER: